- Number of responses

 [The BI Survey 18 results, not included in The BI Survey 19] SAP BusinessObjects (BO) Web Intelligence (WebI) is an ad hoc query and interactive reporting solution available as a web (Java/HTML) and rich client.
 WebI is part of the SAP BusinessObjects BI platform (SAP BO BI).
 The suite incorporates various end user BI tools for different usage scenarios.

 SAS’s traditional business intelligence offering is called Enterprise BI Server.
 For end users, the Enterprise BI Server includes web clients such as Web Report Studio (WRS), BI Dashboard and a series of Windows clients including Enterprise Guide (EG) and OLAP Cube Studio.
 These components cover BI use cases ranging from dashboards and reporting to OLAP and advanced analysis.

-Sisense is a single-stack BI platform architected to support on-premises as well as cloud-based deployments.
-The product is commonly used to deliver dashboard applications, standard and enterprise reports, and embedded BI applications for small to mid-sized organizations.
+Sisense is an integrated BI and Analytics platform architected to support on-premises as well as cloud-based deployments.
+The product is commonly used to deliver dashboard applications, standard and enterprise reports, and embedded BI applications mostly for small to mid-sized organizations.

-[The BI Survey 17 results, not included in The BI Survey 18] Zoho Reports is the BI offering available in different packages from zoho.com.
+Zoho Analytics – Zoho Corporation’s BI offering – is available in a variety of different packages.
 It is a relatively straightforward, low-cost, cloud-based reporting and analysis solution aimed at business users.
 Ease of use is a key selling point of the product, which employs an intuitive drag-and-drop spreadsheet-like interface so users familiar with Microsoft Office can easily adapt to it.